Mollie McGeown

-Mary Graham "Mollie" McGeown (19 July 1923 – 21 November 2004) was a Northern Irish nephrologist and biochemist.
+Mary Graham "Mollie" McGeown CBE (19 July 1923 – 21 November 2004) was a Northern Irish nephrologist and biochemist.
 She was a pioneer in dialysis and kidney transplantation, overseeing the first dialysis centre in Northern Ireland and designing the "Belfast recipe" for post-transplantation care.

 Early life and education

 Mollie McGeown was born in 1923 in Aghagallon, County Antrim, and was raised on her family's farm.
 She attended Lurgan College and enrolled at Queen's University Belfast in 1940 to study medicine, graduating with honours in 1946.
 She studied for an MD under the supervision of pathologist John Henry Biggart, completing her degree in 1950.
 Biggart refused to employ her in a permanent position because she was a married woman.
 She was denied a post at the Royal Belfast Hospital for Sick Children for the same reason, so instead she decided to complete a PhD in biochemistry with a thesis on phosphate esterases in milk.
 She was awarded a PhD in 1953, as well as a five-year Medical Research Council research fellowship at the Royal Victoria Hospital, Belfast.